Non-residential Rates

 This covers the cost of delivering electricity to your home as well as designing, building and maintaining the distribution system.

-This is a charge for fixed costs that do not change with your consumption, such as meter reading and billing.
+This is a charge for fixed costs that do not change with your consumption, such as for billing and smart meter administration.
 The customer charge is stated on a 30-day basis.

 Global Adjustment Factor